 3.4 Fresh Weight of Fruit (g)

 The impact of varying irrigation levels on the average fresh weight of fruit is presented in Table 5.
 The irrigation treatments (I1 to I5) showed significant variations in fruit weight over time.
-The data shows that significantly highest fresh weight of fruit per plant was recorded in the treatment I1 (54.5 g) and lowest fresh weight was recorded in the treatment I4 (37.7 g ).
+The data shows that significantly highest fresh weight of fruit per plant was recorded in the treatment I1 (54.5 g), and lowest fresh weight was recorded in the treatment I4 (37.7 g ).
 Treatment I2 recorded 48.6 g fruit plant-1 which was at par with the treatment I3 .
 This is consistent with findings from other studies such as those by Diaz-Perez and Eaton (2015) and Dermirel et al. (2014) which reported that reduced irrigation levels lead to lower fruit yield and weight.

 Table 5 Effect of different IW: ETc treatments on fresh weight of fruit plant -1 of brinjal